-Full-port This is when you transfer all of your numbers from your current service provider to Skype for Business Online.
+Full-port This is when you transfer all of your numbers from your current service provider to Teams.
 When you are asked for the phone numbers you want to transfer, you must include the billing telephone number along with all of the other phone numbers on your account.

 For example, let's say your billing telephone number is +1 425-555-1234 and you want to port all of your 25 phone numbers (+1 425-555-1235 through 1259).
 When you follow the instructions below to transfer your numbers, you would enter: +14255551234 - +14255551259.

-Partial-port This is when you are only transferring some of your phone numbers from your current service provider to Skype for Business Online.
+Partial-port This is when you are only transferring some of your phone numbers from your current service provider to Teams.
 When you are want to port some of the phone numbers tied to the same billing telephone number, you ** must not include ** the billing telephone number along with all of the other phone numbers on your account.